 A Shared View creates a publicly available URL that provides read-only access into a filtered subset of your data within an app.
 Enabling a Shared View allows you to publish a selection of data with Clients, Stakeholders, or the Public.
-This feature allows owners to share data while hiding certain parts of their data that may be sensitive and proprietary.
+This feature allows users to share data while hiding certain parts of their data that may be sensitive and proprietary.

 In order to share a view, first either “Save View” or select “Update View” while in the Record Editor.